2003 - 1st World Kempo Championships. Zingg and Kellerman win Gold Medals in 1st World Kempo Championships Bucharest, Romania

 2018 IKF EUROPEAN KEMPO CHAMPIONSHIPS OCT 25-27, 2018 , BUCHAREST, ROMANIA

-Robert Zingg, US Kempo team Leader, will be attending in an observation role prior to, and in preparation for, forming the 2019 US Kempo Team.
+Robert Zingg, US Kempo team Leader, attended this event in an observation role and as a Kempo Ambassador.